tluijken/tluijken.github.io/_posts/2023-06-13-aks-cluster-with-agic-and-waf-using-terraform.md

 ```
 ...But perhaps not.

-## The missing link:
+## The Hidden Key
-I kept digging through [the
+Despite extensive digging through [the
 documentation](https://learn.microsoft.com/en-us/azure/application-gateway/tutorial-ingress-controller-add-on-new),
-but I couldn't find what I was missing.
+the elusive piece of the puzzle was yet to be found.

-What was essential to get this properly working was to have the
+The eureka moment arrived when I delved deeper into Microsoft's provided ingress
-'ingress-appgw-deployment' pod do all the heavy lifting for us, and use the
+configuration.
+I discovered a tiny discrepancy that would pave the path to
-ingress controller configurations as usual, with a small change:
+success.

 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: Ingress